BrendanAdkins/tsdemo/README.md

 ### Installing

 Use the WP admin dashboard and upload a zipped version of this project.
 If you're unfamiliar with the process of installing a custom plugin, please see the [WordPress Codex](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) entry for assistance.
+Finally, activate the plugin from the Plugins menu page on the dashboard.

 ### Settings